lbryio/lbry.com/content/news/106-matt-sokol.md

 His chopped up vocals, abstract drum beats, and soothing guitars from his upcoming solo debut will be rolling onto his LBRY channel lbry://@heymattsokol as soon as he finishes doing the math for it.

-**Not on LBRY yet?** [Get an invite here](https://lbry.io/get).
+**Not on LBRY yet?** [Download here](https://lbry.io/get).
 Musician looking for a way to avoid being shafted by The Man?
 Email reilly@lbry.io to actually make money on your music.